 2. LINK UP TO LinkedIn

-LinkedIn is the corporate worlds version of Facebook.
-Recruiters in every industry and perspective employers are on LinkedIn everyday searching for candidates and checking out your LinkedIn profile.
+LinkedIn is the corporate world’s version of Facebook.
+Recruiters in every industry and prospective employers are on LinkedIn every day searching for candidates and checking out your LinkedIn profile.
 If you don’t have a LinkedIn profile, create one.
 Include clear and concise information regarding your education, previous positions, employers and any memberships in groups, organizations or associations.

 Upload a professional picture.
 It doesn’t have to be taken by a professional, but it shouldn’t be a selfie!
 Use a photo that portrays a little of your personality – not one that reads “mug shot”.
 Remember, this is NOT Facebook, so leave the friends and the dog and the Stanley Cup (unless you actually WON the Stanley Cup) out of the picture.
 Your LinkedIn profile is more often than not, the first (visual) impression employers will have of you and, as we all know, you never get a second chance to make a first impression.

 3. GET YOUR SOCIAL MEDIA ON BOARD

 You have your LinkedIn profile all set – the next step is to review your other social media sites.
 Your Google results are going to bring up direct links to your Facebook page, your Twitter account, Instagram, your YouTube channel, your Pinterest pages and every other site where you could possibly be found on the web.
 When the hiring managers, et al are done looking at your LinkedIn profile, they are headed over to your Facebook page.

 When you were in college or before you started looking seriously for a job, having you and your crazy antics plastered all over your FB page was great!
 But now you could have a perspective boss looking at those same pictures.
 Ask yourself, ‘What type of image am I portraying?
 What would a hiring manager’s impression be of me if he or she were to see my profile picture?’